gerasimosmichalitsianos/pansharpen_c_cpp/README.md

      Data from five 1-band Geotiffs are necessary to run this program.
      These Geotiffs are a panchromatic image file (high-res.) and the Geotiffs holding pixel data for the red, green, blue, and NIR bands.
-     These files should contained unsigned integer (short in C) array data.
+     These 1-band files should contain 2-byte unsigned integer ("short" data-type in C) array data.

   ###### OUTPUTS: